The TASEP speed process: Symmetry

 where $I$ denotes the identity operator.
 With these relations the operators $\{\tau_i\}$ generate the symmetric group.
-Furthermore, it is possible to pass between any two minimal words of the same permutation using only relations \eqref{rel2},\eqref{eq:rel3}. \end{fact}
+Furthermore, it is possible to pass between any two minimal words of the same permutation (i.e., words of minimal length representing that permutation) using only relations \eqref{rel2}, \eqref{eq:rel3}. \end{fact}